wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-update-azure-service.md

 Two operations, [Get Deployment](https://msdn.microsoft.com/zh-cn/library/azure/ee460804.aspx) and [Get Cloud Service Properties](https://msdn.microsoft.com/zh-cn/library/azure/ee460806.aspx), return the Locked flag which can be examined to determine whether a mutating operation can be invoked on a given deployment.

-In order to call the version of these methods which returns the Locked flag, you must set request header to “x-ms-version: 2011-10-01” or a later.
+In order to call the version of these methods which returns the Locked flag, you must set request header to "x-ms-version: 2011-10-01" or a later.
 For more information about versioning headers, see [Service Management Versioning](https://msdn.microsoft.com/zh-cn/library/azure/gg592580.aspx).

 ## Distribution of roles across upgrade domains
 Azure distributes instances of a role evenly across a set number of upgrade domains, which can be configured as part of the service definition (.csdef) file.
 The max number of upgrade domains is 20 and the default is 5.
 For more information about how to modify the service definition file, see [Azure Service Definition Schema (.csdef File)](https://msdn.microsoft.com/zh-cn/library/azure/ee758711.aspx).